-The Fairfax County School Board is expected to adopt a resolution regarding collective bargaining in the coming months.
+The Fairfax County School Board has approved a resolution regarding collective bargaining.

 As a result of Virginia General Assembly-approved legislation that became effective in May 2021, counties, cities, and towns in Virginia (including School Boards) can now bargain collectively with employees upon adopting an authorizing ordinance or resolution.

 At their March 9, 2023 meeting, the Fairfax County School Board voted to approve the FCPS Collective Bargaining Resolution.

 A draft Collective Bargaining Resolution was presented to the School Board on December 15, 2022, and a School Board work session was held on February 28, 2023.
 The resolution determines the scope and breadth of collective bargaining for Fairfax County Public Schools.